Gold miners face new challenge in plummeting gold price

 "Everybody was enjoying the high tide, and now that the tide is coming down you're seeing who's swimming naked, and the thing is, everybody's swimming naked," said Veritas Investment Research analyst Pawel Rajszel, who is broadly negative on the sector.

-Canada's Barrick Gold Corp, which was forced to suspend construction on the Chilean side of its huge Pascua-Lama gold and silver mine last week over environmental concerns, dropped 10.4 percent to C$20.55 on the Toronto Stock Exchange.
+Canada's Barrick Gold Corp (ABX.TO), which was forced to suspend construction on the Chilean side of its huge Pascua-Lama gold and silver mine last week over environmental concerns, dropped 10.4 percent to C$20.55 on the Toronto Stock Exchange.

 The largest declines hit small and intermediate companies, which typically have less flexibility to focus exclusively on high-quality assets than major producers.

-Evolution Mining, which owns five gold and silver mines in Australia, sank 17 percent on Tuesday on the Australian Securities Exchange, while Alacer Gold, with gold mines in Turkey and Australia, slid 10 percent.
+Evolution Mining (EVN.AX), which owns five gold and silver mines in Australia, sank 17 percent on Tuesday on the Australian Securities Exchange, while Alacer Gold (AQG.AX), with gold mines in Turkey and Australia, slid 10 percent.

 ANALYSTS SPLIT ON MAJORS